Patent2net/P2N-v3/doc/core/dataModel.rst

 Main scripts
 ------------
-These scripts are separated in the four categories apearing on previous figure.
+These scripts are separated in the four categories appearing on previous figure.
 They follow the generic named convention:
 * a gatherer starts with *OPS-Gather* and they are used for:

  - patent gathering. *OPS-GatherPatentsv2.py* is the entry gatherer.
 It creates: